Put a search head cluster member into detention

 For details, see the REST API documentation for shcluster/member/control/control/set_manual_detention.

-Put a search head cluster member into detention via the server.conf file
+Put a cluster member into detention using server.conf

 To put a search head into manual detention, you can modify the